cys-alchera/NO_Algo_NO_Gain/README.md

  - Example
  * Runtime 4ms Beats 98.96%
  * Memory 8.9MB Beats 100%

+## Events
+If a specific solution made from someone who is participated is remarkable, we will make a time to introduce the way.

 ## Recommended a list of sites to study algorithms
  * [Leetcode](https://leetcode.com/)